caktus/jade-truffle/{{cookiecutter.project_slug}}/README.md

 A template is one of:
 1. page
   - these should be named `[page_name]_page.html`, lives in the templates/pages directory
-2. block
-  - these should be named `[block_name]_block.html`, lives in the templates/blocks directory
-3. menu
-  - the `wagtailmenus` package has [feelings about this](https://wagtailmenus.readthedocs.io/en/stable/rendering_menus/custom_templates.html#getting-wagtailmenus-to-use-your-custom-menu-templates)
-4. include
+2. include
   - no naming convention, lives in the  templates/includes directory
-5. base
+3. base
   - these are for high-level layout base-templates

 #### Stylesheets follow the same convention.
-Stylesheets for pages live in the styles/pages directory, and so on.
+Stylesheets for pages live in the static/styles/pages directory, and so on.

 #### To include a **new scss file** in a template, do the following:

 Name your file according to the following convention:
 1. If your scss file is going to be linked to directly from a template, as below, name the file `[template_name].scss`
-2. If your scss file is only going to be imported by another scss file using the `@import` directive, prepend the filename with an underscore: `_[my_sass_file].scss`

-then link to it in your template using the django-sass-processor provided `sass_tags`.
+2. If your scss file is only going to be imported by another scss file using the `@import` directive, prepend the filename with an underscore: `_[my_sass_file].scss` then link to it in your template using the django-sass-processor provided `sass_tags`.

 {% raw %}
 ```html